ogeidix/ogeidix.github.com/_posts/2012-09-16-kiwis-and-the-missing-apartment.md

 **First:** OnCampus Housing

 The apartments inside the campus perimeter are considered **oncampus**.
-Here you can you use some campus services like free buses and here live The major part of the students.
+Here you can you use some campus services like free buses and most of the students live here.
 This is also the place where there are the **fraternities** and the **sororities** and, obviously, the parties!

 <div class="gallery">